reframe-hpc/reframe/docs/regression_test_api.rst

           self.executable = f'echo {self.what}'
           self.sanity_patterns = sn.assert_found(fr'{self.what}')

-    # Test as written by the user:
+    # Test as written by the user
     @rfm.simple_test
     class HelloTest(EchoBaseTest):
       what = 'Hello'

     # A parametrized test with type-checking
     @rfm.simple_test